Top influences of 2025

 Ornithology of aleatoric psittaciformes.
 Chineseboxology.

 These are abstruse ways I might describe the questions of predictive pretraining versus agency.
 Can pretraining lead to understanding?
 Can it lead to agency?
+Is this “causally embedded learning” (/notebook/causally_embedded.qmd) framing going to make this all make sense?
 When?

 6 Political Economy of Actually-existing AI

-The hype/delivery landscape is fractally complex, and anyone’s take that reads like “it will obviously go like X” isn’t credible to me — they are merely feeding another hot take into the hot take furnace.
+The hype/delivery landscape is fractally complex, and anyone whose take reads like “it will obviously go like X” isn’t credible to me — they’re merely feeding the hot-take furnace.

 Some types of hype are predictably nonsense.
-Never before in human history has it been so painfully clear that whichever institution it is that issues qualifications for “thought leadership” really needs to work on its syllabus.
+Never before has it been so painfully clear that whichever institution issues qualifications for “thought leadership” really needs to work on its syllabus.

 7 Thomas Urquhart

-Guys, this dissolute, self-sabotaging, anarchic genius has all his works online and I missed it.
-Did you know he wrote a proposal, Logopandecteision, for the ultimate language in which all words described themselves by their sounds, but did not finish it because most of the book was him complaining about his creditors?
+Guys, this dissolute, self-sabotaging, anarchic genius has all his works online, and I missed it.
+Did you know he wrote a proposal, Logopandecteision, for the ultimate language in which all words described themselves by their sounds, but did not finish it because most of the book consists of him complaining about his creditors?
 Did you know he invented a language, Trissotetras, whose utterances are trigonometric proofs?
 Quixotic mathematical-linguistic genius whose time has finally come.

 Binmore.
 2010.
 Game Theory and Institutions.”
 Journal of Comparative Economics, Symposium: The Dynamics of Institutions,.